Bringing Attendance Home

 All absences are counted for StiveHI mandates and guidelines.
 The Hawaii DOE does not identify absences as excused or not excused even if a doctor’s note is submitted or a parent reports the reason for absence to the school.

-· “Present” means that a student is physically present in their homeroom by 7:55 a.m.
+“Present” means that a student is physically present in their homeroom by 7:55 AM.
 Students who are tardy must report to the office to receive a tardy pass before entering the classroom.

-· Chronic absenteeism is defined as exceeding 14 absences.
+Chronic absenteeism is defined as exceeding 15 absences.

 Family/sports related trips, personal appointments

+When a student is absent for 3 or more consecutive days not due to illness, a written notice must be addressed and forwarded to the school principal.
+Examples include family vacations and sports related trips.
 Extended absences due to family vacations, sports-related events, and/or personal appointments during the school day should be avoided and scheduled during school vacations and after school.
 Students miss valuable classroom instruction, in-class activities, and social activities that cannot be made up.

 Tiered Practices for Attendance